ryanorendorff/functional-linear-algebra/README.md

 If you want to learn more Agda (from a fellow Agda beginner) or have a new idea, please submit a pull request!
 I would like to get to the following at some point:

+1. Square root of a matrix.
+This should be finding a matrix A^(1/2) such that B = A^(1/2)A^(1/2) is held.
-1. Proving that a matrix is positive semidefinite.
+2. Proving that a matrix is positive semidefinite.
 This should be possible by using the inner product definition.
-2. Prove a transformation of an optimization problem preserves the problem solution.
+3. Prove a transformation of an optimization problem preserves the problem solution.